Energinet-DataHub/greenforce-frontend/libs/dh/shared/feature-authorization/README.md

 - `PermissionGuard`: A routing guard to prevent navigation.
 - `PermissionService.hasPermission()`: A function for manually checking permissions.

 The directive and the guard take an array of permissions in.
 Authorization succeeds if the user has any of the specified permissions in the list (permissions are OR'ed).
-If authorization should only succeed if the user has all the permissions (permissions are AND'ed), repeat the guard or directive for each permission.
+If authorization should succeed only when the user has all the listed permissions (permissions are AND'ed), repeat the guard or directive for each permission.

 > WARNING: This feature does not provide any form of security!
 Remember to configure authorization on the backend.